Did you know you needed a permit for that?

 Please keep in mind that there is a need for permits, this is to protect you and your neighbors.
 Permits include a process that assures that building is done in a manner that suits its needs, environment and safety.
 For new residential building permits there is a required waste water permit from the State of Vermont that has to be filed and approved before a town permit can be sought after, this insures that there is safe drinking water and a safe means of dealing with the waste water that will be produced.
 If this was not required we could have homes that simply flush their toilets into your natural spring or well and contaminate your water supply!

-Home business are ever growing in popularity and there are permits required for that under accessory use, basically the amount of square feet of your home that is to be used for the business is what is covered in the permit, ranging from $35.00-$75.00, if there is to be a sign out for the home business that would also need permit.
+Home business are ever growing in popularity and there are permits required for that under accessory use, basically the amount of square feet of your home that is to be used for the business is what is covered in the permit, if there is to be a sign out for the home business that would also need permit.

 One way that our Zoning Office is trying to avoid Enforcement Fees, is by issuing a Certificate of Compliance, this Certifies that the building or other permitted actions were taken in the manner to which they were approved, so the deck that was approved as 12x 18 was built as a 12×18 deck, as some have come to be 16x20x30.
 Odd because it would have been the same permit fee for those dimensions as it was for the 12×18.
 We do not charge by the square foot as other towns do.
 If you want a deck that continues around the corner of the house that is fine. you simply include the actual size it will be at completion.
 In a case like this tho, when the permit states one thing, and the actual real size has a greater variance then 10%, the Zoning office would request that the home owner resubmit a new building permit with the correct dimensions to have it correctly recorded and then a certificate of compliance can be requested.

 The certificate insures that things are done correctly, it also shows future buyers that the property is not under violation of the towns Zoning regulations.
-A site visit is required for the certificate. and will usually be done by the Zoning Administrator and or a Lister from the Town Office.
+A site visit is required for the certificate and will usually be done by the Zoning Administrator and or a Lister from the Town Office.

-Previously there was no charge for a Certificate of Occupancy, this has been updated to accommodate the changing times, and the cost of the time that is invested by the Zoning Office to issue the permit.
+Previously there was no charge for a Certificate of Occupancy, this has been updated to accommodate the changing times, and the cost of the time that is invested by the Zoning Office to issue the Certificate.
 The Fairfield Planning Commission and Zoning Board of Adjustment made the suggestion to the Select Board and it was approved, as was the issuance of the Certificate of Compliance as preliminary measure to avoid having to instate Violation and Enforcement fees.